Green Bay, WI

 Ever wonder why dental implants are more popular and effective than other tooth restoration methods?
 All of the credit goes to a process known as osseointegration.
 Dental implants are among the most popular tooth restoration procedures with a success rate of over 95%.
-This procedure includes the placement of a metal post, typically made of titanium, in place of the missing tooth.
+This procedure includes the placement of a post from a number of dental implant materials, but typically made of titanium, in place of the missing tooth.
 Since titanium is a biocompatible material, it bonds with the jawbone to form a more solid structure.

 The History of Osseointegration